Rising to the top—these CX leaders are up for solving complex service challenges

 - Proactive purchase recommendations are not yet driving incremental revenue growth

 - Bringing on and retaining support talent is a challenge

 Become a CX Champion

 Truly the margins between Risers and CX Champions are narrow, and there’s a good opportunity to leverage your customer experience to grab market share from your competitors.
 Here are some actions Risers can take to differentiate and elevate service.

 - Bring in automation at key touchpoints: A no-code chatbot can provide instant answers, eliminating wait times and freeing agents to manage higher priority tickets.

-- Optimise customer experiences: AI-powered tools can help you identify gaps in your help centre content and equip agents with full context and interaction history so you can offer more personalised service.
+- Optimize customer experiences: AI-powered tools can help you identify gaps in your help center content and equip agents with full context and interaction history so you can offer more personalized service.

 Support your agents: